Trillium cuneatum

 Trillium cuneatum, the little sweet betsy, also known as whip-poor-will flower, large toadshade, purple toadshade, and bloody butcher, is a species of flowering plant in the family Melanthiaceae.
+It is a member of the Trillium cuneatum complex, a subgroup of the sessile-flowered trilliums.
 It is native to the southeastern United States but is especially common in a region that extends from southern Kentucky through central Tennessee to northern Alabama.
 In its native habitat, this perennial plant flowers from early March to late April (depending on latitude).
 It is the largest of the eastern sessile-flowered trilliums.

 Description

-Trillium cuneatum has three broad, mottled leaves surrounding a sessile, banana-scented flower.
-The petals are erect and either maroon, bronze, green, or yellow in color.
+Trillium cuneatum is a member of the Trillium cuneatum complex, along with its closest relatives, Trillium luteum and Trillium maculatum.
+Trillium cuneatum is paraphyletic and morphologically variable.
+Some populations currently considered to be T. cuneatum are more closely related to T. maculatum than to other T. cuneatum populations.
+It may be split in the future into several monophyletic species with greater morphological uniformity.
+All members of the complex are sessile-flowered trilliums.

+Trillium cuneatum is a perennial, herbaceous, flowering plant that persists by means of an underground rhizome.
+Like all trilliums, it has a whorl of three bracts (leaves) and a single trimerous flower with three sepals, three petals, two whorls of three stamens each, and three carpels (fused into a single ovary with three stigmas).
+It has a sessile flower (no flower stalk), erect petals, and mottled leaves.
+The broad leaves surround a banana-scented flower with maroon, bronze, green, or yellow petals.
+It is known for its morphological variability between (and even within) geographically distributed populations.

 Taxonomy

-Trillium cuneatum was first described by Rafinesque in 1840.
+Trillium cuneatum was first described by Constantine Samuel Rafinesque in 1840.
 The specific epithet cuneatum, which means "narrow below and wide above, wedge-shaped", refers to the tapered shape of the basal half of its flower petal.
+As of March 2023, the name Trillium cuneatum Raf. is widely recognized.
+The species is a member of the sessile-flowered trilliums (Trillium subgen.
+Sessilia), a group of species typified by Trillium sessile.

+Based on morphology and molecular phylogenetic evidence, Trillium cuneatum sensu lato is paraphyletic.
+As of March 2023, available evidence supports a species complex comprising eight distinct taxa, including Trillium luteum and Trillium maculatum, plus two new species (Trillium freemanii and Trillium radiatum).

 As of February 2022, Kew's Plants of the World Online accepts no infraspecific names for Trillium cuneatum.
 Some authorities recognize the name Trillium cuneatum f. luteum J.D.Freeman, a form marked by the absence of purple pigments from all floral parts.
 It occurs in the midst of purple-flowered plants throughout the range of the species.

 Although both have yellow (or greenish-yellow) petals, Trillium cuneatum f. luteum J.D.Freeman is not regarded as the taxonomic or genetic equivalent of Trillium luteum (Muhl.)
 Harb.

-Trillium cuneatum has long been known for its morphological variability between (and even within) geographically distributed populations.
-Phylogenetic analysis suggests that T. cuneatum may be better understood as a species complex that includes three currently-recognized species (T. cuneatum in a stricter sense, T. maculatum, and T. luteum), two proposed species (Trillium freemanii and Trillium radiatum), and several other unnamed and incompletely delineated clades.